 1 Both the translation and the notes are the responsibility of Wilbur N. Pickering, ThM PhD, ©, being based on his edition of the Greek New Testament, according to the only significant line of transmission, both ancient and independent, that has a demonstrable archetypal form in all 27 books.
-The Greek Text of which this is a translation, and articles explaining the preference, may be downloaded free from www.walkinhiscommandments.com.
+The Greek Text of which this is a translation, and articles explaining the preference, may be downloaded free from www.prunch.org.

 2 All human beings are slaves-we are born that way, live that way, die that way.
 As the Lord Jesus said, "whoever commits sin is a slave of sin . . . if the Son makes you free you will be free indeed" (John 8:34,36).
-Sovereign Jesus offers us a choice of owner: the only way to escape slavery to sin is to become a slave of Jesus Christ.
+Sovereign Jesus offers us a choice of owner: the only way to escape slavery to sin is to become a slave of Jesus Christ; and He will be doing us a favor (Jeremiah 10:23).